Silvana De Mari: Controversies

-Convictions for Defamation of LGBT People
+Convictions for defamation of LGBT people

 Silvana De Mari was convicted in two defamation cases before the Italian district court of Turin.

-In the first case, charges were based on claims made by an LGBT Turin group along with the Human Rights Committee of Piedmont and the City of Turin, regarding statements of Dr. De Mari, where she pointed out anal sex is recurring in satanism, homosexual associations to crimes and defined homosexuals as "new aryan race", and "idiots".
-Silvana De Mari was recognized guilty of defamation and sentenced to pay a fine of 1,500 euros in addition to a compensation of 5,000 euros for LGBT associations.
+In the first case, charges were based on claims made by an LGBT Turin group along with the Human Rights Committee of Piedmont and the City of Turin, regarding statements of De Mari, where she claimed anal sex is a satanic practice, homosexual associations as crimes and called homosexuals a "new aryan race" and "idiots".
+Silvana De Mari was recognized guilty of defamation and sentenced to pay a fine of 1,500 euros.

-The second case was motivated by a complaint of the Homosexual Association Mario Mieli, whose members were accused by Silvana De Mari of promoting pedophilia, necrophilia and coprophagia.
+The second case was motivated by a complaint of the Mario Mieli Homosexual Association, whose members were accused by Silvana De Mari of promoting pedophilia, necrophilia and coprophagia.
 This second case also ended with a conviction for defamation.
-Silvana De Mari paid a €1,500 fine plus €5,000 as a compensation to the injured association.
+De Mari was sentenced to pay a fine of 5,000 euros as a compensation to the injured association.